LineageOS/lineage_wiki/_includes/templates/device_build_before_init.md

 \* Ubuntu 16.04 and newer do not have OpenJDK 1.7 in the standard package repositories.
 See the *Ask Ubuntu* question "[How do I install openjdk 7 on Ubuntu 16.04 or higher?](http://askubuntu.com/questions/761127/how-do-i-install-openjdk-7-on-ubuntu-16-04-or-higher)".
 Note that the suggestion to use PPA openjdk-r is outdated (the PPA has never updated their offering of openjdk-7-jdk, so it lacks security fixes); skip that answer even if it is the most upvoted.

+#### Python

+The Python requirement changed between versions of LineageOS.
+To build successfully, the correct version must be installed and be the system default:

+* LineageOS 17.1+: python3
+* LineageOS 16.0 and below: python2\*

+\* You may want to have a look at the `python_is_python2` package

 ### Create the directories

 You'll need to set up some directories in your build environment.